Retreats

 ‘In mastering Kum Nye, we learn how to benefit from all manner of experience, we gain confidence that is grounded in self-knowledge and establish a foundation for joy that can sustain us throughout our lives.
 We learn what it means to be complete in ourselves.
 We discover what it means to be.’
 (Tarthang Tulku, 2006)

-This course is a path we can choose to walk together now, whatever stage we are at in our lives.
+These three retreat-workshops (which you can take individually or as a group of three) are designed to provide opportunities to walk together with others on a path that explores our own personal mortality, wherever we currently are in our lives.
 We can never know how or when we will die, but many who work with the dying share the view that it can potentially be a time of healing and spiritual transformation.
-With this possibility in mind, we will practice together, in times of silence and sharing, continuing the journey towards our death which we started at birth.
+With this possibility in mind, we will practice together, in times of silence and sharing, continuing the journey towards our death, which we started at birth.
 If we choose to enter the threshold of our own death now, our heart practices and enquiry in this territory may enable us to accompany others with ‘emptier’ hearts, so that more love shines through.
 And perhaps we ourselves can transition with less fear when it is our own time to die.

 • The Speech Of Earth